HIOTio/HIOTProto/specification.md

 Message brokering: B Topic
 --------------------------

-Messages from the Platform are encapsulated in broker messages before being published to the deployment.
-Broker messages do not have a lowercase variant as they will always travel away from the platform.
+Messages from the Platform are encapsulated in delegators messages before being published to the deployment. delegators messages do not have a lowercase variant as they will always travel away from the platform.

 For example: